BAIL BOND FAQ

 Are there any additional legal fees?

 In most case we can clear warrants with the court and set a new court date.
 However, each case is different.
-Call and ask for assistance.
+Call our bail agency and ask for assistance.

 *How long will it take for a defendant to be released from jail?